Black Box Work Extraction and Composite Hypothesis Testing

 Theorem~\ref{theorem: asymptotic GPC} shows that although Gibbs-preserving covariant operations come with restrictions compared to Gibbs-preserving operations in one-shot level (as can be seen in Theorems~\ref{theorem: one-shot GPO}~and~\ref{theorem: one-shot GPC}), their performance coincides in the asymptotic limit, both of which are characterized by the standard free energy.
 This result, therefore, extends the similar observation in the standard state-aware work extraction~\cite{Gour_2022_Role_of_quantum_coherence}, in which the work extraction rate also agrees in the asymptotic limit.

-\paragraph{Asymptotic black box work extraction under thermal operations.---} Since the Gibbs-preserving operations and Gibbs-preserving covariant operations are axiomatic classes of the operations, they do not always reflect the physical implementability~\cite{tajima_2024_gibbspreserving}.
+\paragraph{Asymptotic black box work extraction under thermal operations.---} Since the classes of operations considered above are axiomatic, they do not always reflect the physical implementability~\cite{tajima_2024_gibbspreserving}.
 This motivates us to study thermal operations, which is an operationally well-motivated class of thermodynamic processes~\cite{horodecki2013fundamental}.
 Here, we focus on i.i.d. black boxes of the form $\mS^{\rm{i.i.d.}}_n(S):=\qty{\rho^{\otimes n}~|~\rho\in S}$ generated by a set $S$ of finite size, i.e., $\abs{S}<\infty$.
-In the standard state-aware setting, the work extraction from i.i.d. state is discussed in Ref.~\cite{Brandao_2013_RT_of_quantum_states_out_of}, which constructed a protocol that extracts work whose rate asymptotically converges to $D(\rho||\tau)$, where $\rho$ is the known initial state.
+In the state-aware setting, the work extraction from i.i.d. state is discussed in Ref.~\cite{Brandao_2013_RT_of_quantum_states_out_of}, which constructed a protocol that extracts work whose rate asymptotically converges to $D(\rho||\tau)$, where $\rho$ is the known initial state.

 Toward characterizing the asymptotic black box work extraction with thermal operations, we first introduce a new class of thermodynamic processes, which contains thermal operations.